ryhkml/nix-home-manager/README.md

 ### Packages

-The installed packages include the desktop application, command line interface, Language Server Protocol, and plugins of the package itself.
+The installed packages include command line interface, language server protocol, and plugins of the package itself.

 #### A